StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

   0x02004199
 </details>

-A related approach is to make actions in-game and watch as values in memory change.
-This includes moving around, attacking, etc. To demonstrate this approach, press the Start button to enter a mode where you can face a direction without moving.
+A related approach is to perform an action in-game and watch as values in memory change.
+This includes moving around, attacking, etc. To demonstrate this approach, press the Start button in the game to enter a mode where you can face a direction without moving.
 Turn around a couple of times while watching the memory viewer, and you'll see the value at address 0x020041D6 changing.
 No other visible value changes, which is a good indicator that 0x020041D6 contains the direction the player was facing (encoded as an enum).

 It's also possible to use a trial-and-error approach by simply going through memory addresses, changing them, and seeing if this affects anything in game.
 For example, if you go through this process, eventually you'll reach the address 0x02004238.
 Set this value to 1, and you'll see the player character fall asleep, indicating that this value is used for the sleep status condition.
 >![](/assets/img/reverse-engineering/memory-viewer-asleep.png)<br>